Information

 • when you’re offered a job

-If an employer asks about your convictions when you apply for a job, you can send a letter of disclosure with your application form or CV.
+If an organisation asks about your convictions when you apply for a job, you can send a letter of disclosure with your application form or CV.
 If they do not ask you about your convictions until after an interview, you could provide the letter then.

 How to find out if you have unspent convictions